-It is crucial to turn to the literature on privacy law to address this gap and provide a more holistic and inclusive understanding of AI privacy risks as they manifest in the world.
-Legal discussions and the judicial system have addressed taxonomies of different types of privacy risks [116].
-Additionally, they have laid the groundwork of what truly qualifies as a "harm," and how modern technology challenges these traditional distinctions [29].
-Nevertheless, these taxonomies do not possess the AI-specific focus of Shahriar et al.'s research.
-This paper intends to bridge the divide between these two bodies of work.
-By adopting an AI-centric approach to codify realized privacy risks, this paper introduces a distinctive taxonomy for evaluating and ultimately addressing privacy risks specific to the "life-cycle" of AI systems.
+Solove and colleagues built on their work by defining what qualifies as a "harm" and how modern technology challenges these traditional distinctions [32].
+Nevertheless, this taxonomy does not possess the AI-specific focus of Shahriar et al.'s research.
+Our paper intends to bridge the divide between these two bodies of work.
+By adopting an AI-centric approach to codify realized privacy risks, our paper introduces a distinctive taxonomy for evaluating and ultimately addressing privacy risks specific to the "life-cycle" of AI systems.